 While in college I was the guy that jumped from one topic to another.
 I wanted to learn what I wanted, when I wanted at my own pace.
 So, if I wanted to jump into a class from the electronics major, that’s what I did.

 Because the way education was and is designed didn’t work for me; it moves too slow, I felt constrained and categorized.
 If the point of education is to give you facts to memorize by a teacher in front of a blackboard, there has to be a bette way and I believed I could learn better and faster on my own.
+Sure you’d definitely need the help of clep study guides if you were to pass, but you simply cannot depend on one book to guide you.

 I’m a Montessori alum, which basically means I learned through play and curiosity.
 I mastered spelling via BBC dance mat level 2.
 It’s still a constant for me, and the education system never beat it out of me.
 It’s safe to say that unless you’re in a top university the current education system, with its focus on specialization, doesn’t cater to us curious people.